calipho-sib/nextprot-api/doc/configure-eclipse/README.md

 -	You still need to add the project nextprot-api-web into servers by clicking on the server and choosing (add and remove)

 ![logo](add-remove.png)

+### Configure JRebel

+-	You should also configure JRebel in order to make changes and reflect them directly